Meet ONN’s team

 Erin (they/them, she/her) is a facilitator, storyteller, and dreamer living in Tkaronto.
 For over a decade, Erin has been examining the relationship between people, place, and power through her studies, profession, and creative projects.
 She is the founder of Stories of Ours, a grassroots project which aims to deepen community, invite solidarity, and challenge dominant narratives through intentional acts of storytelling and art.
 As a convener at heart, she thrives in spaces of community-building and mutuality.
 Erin’s work lies at the intersections of anti-oppressive pedagogy, community collaborations, and creative arts.

-Benjamin (he/him) comes to ONN from the Government of Canada and Community Legal Education Ontario (CLEO) where he focused on nonprofit and charity law and policy.
-Over the past 4 years at CLEO, Benjamin has answered hundreds of nonprofit law questions and developed an online interactive bylaw builder for the ONCA.
-In 2018, Benjamin served as a Summer Research Fellow at ONN researching the topic of transfer payment agreement modernization.
-His first book on long-term strategic communications “The 100-Year PR Plan: A Guide for advocates” was published in January 2021 by Civil Sector Press.
+Benjamin (he/him) has worked on the Nonprofit Law Ontario project since 2017 where he has tried to meet the legal needs of nonprofits and charities through clear, practical, and accurate education and information.
+In this capacity, Benjamin has developed and delivered dozens of workshops and answered thousands of nonprofit law questions.
+Benjamin articled with and has worked as a policy officer for the Government of Canada in the past.
+His first book on long-term strategic communications “The 100-Year PR Plan: A Guide for Advocates” was published in January 2021 by Civil Sector Press.
 His other writings on topics ranging from dark money to campus clubs have appeared in publications such as The Philanthropist, Policy Options, University Affairs, Canadian Lawyer, Slaw, and the Globe & Mail.
-Benjamin holds a JD and MPP from the University of Toronto and an MA in political theory from the University of Ottawa.
+Benjamin holds a Juris Doctor and Master of Public Policy from the University of Toronto and a Master of Arts in political theory from the University of Ottawa.

 Cathy (she/her) has been a member of the ONN team since June 2012.
 Throughout her 20 years working in the nonprofit sector, including as the founding Executive Director of the Volunteer Centre of Guelph/Wellington, she has been passionate about collaboration and leadership in the sector.
 Cathy works with sector colleagues from across Ontario and Canada, as well as private sector and government officials, to create an enabling policy environment for nonprofit organizations.
 Cathy’s roots are in the environmental movement and she has been active in municipal politics.
 She holds a degree in political studies and history from Queen’s University, and attended the Maytree-York University Executive Directors Leadership program.
 Outside of work, she enjoys time with her family and her garden in Erin, Ontario.